funkshun/static-tar-heel-reader/README.md

 ### Testing

 To run the test suite, run the command `make test`.
-This runs the command `jest test --coverage`, whiich both runs the jest test (`\*.test.ts` files) and generates a coverage report.
+This runs the command `jest test --coverage`, which both runs the jest test (`*.test.ts` files) and generates a coverage report.
 However, note that unit testing is only one part of a broader testing framework.
 See [this page](http://tarheelreader.web.unc.edu/test-coverage-report/) for a more complete discussion of this site's testing.

 ### Deployment